The Division of Music History, Theory, and Ethnomusicology will begin accepting applications for the following programs on September 1, 2020:

 - PhD in Music with Concentrations in Music History, Music Theory, and Ethnomusicology

-Preference will be given to applications received by Monday, December 2, 2019.
-Following an initial review, select applicants will be invited to a campus interview, which will take place on Friday, January 31, 2020.
-We encourage these applicants to attend the Graduate Student Conference sponsored by GAMuT on Saturday, February 1, 2020.
+Preference will be given to applications received by Monday, December 7, 2020.
+Following an initial review, select applicants will be invited for virtual interviews, which will take place on or around Friday, February 5, 2021.
+We encourage these applicants to attend the Graduate Student Conference sponsored by GAMuT on Saturday, February 6, 2021.
 Consult the UNT College of Music Admissions Website for more information about application procedures and admissions requirements.
-The Graduate Handbook and Degree Plans provide information on degree requirements.
-A list of distinguished alumni illustrates our success in placing graduates of our programs.
+The Graduate Handbook and Degree Plans outline degree requirements while our Course Listings and Graduate Seminars provide more information about the curriculum.
+Finally, a list of distinguished alumni illustrates our success in placing graduates of our programs.

 Assistantships and Fellowships

 Many graduate students in the Division of Music History, Theory, and Ethnomusicology hold a teaching assistantship (TA) or teaching fellowship (TF).
 These are typically half-time appointments (20 hours/week) and carry a stipend and, in most cases, a tuition supplement.
 Teaching assistants support the instruction of large undergraduate courses by running labs, delivering lectures, and grading.
 Teaching fellows serve as the instructor of record for undergraduate courses.
 For more information, consult the Toulouse Graduate School Website.

 Internal Scholarships and Grants